 Once the community is ready for these changes its important to get your school executive team on board too, this includes your Principal and canteen personnel.
-Before booking a meeting with your Principal , have a conversation with the canteen personnel to make sure they agree with you.
+Before booking a meeting with your Principal , have a conversation with the canteen personnel to make sure they support your initiatives.

-It is important to clearly tell them the steps of action you want to take (education of students, preferred environmentally friendly suppliers and implementation suggestions) and consider their opinions.
-The canteen personnel should be a part of the action process and be active and involved, or else they will not embrace the change.
-During the meeting discuss these points:
+It is important to clearly advise canteen personnel the steps of action you want to take (education of students, preferred environmentally friendly suppliers and implementation suggestions) and consider their opinions.
+The canteen personnel should be active participants in the transition to being plastic free.

 our generation are inheriting a planet that is being distorted by anthropogenic processes